 Who’s all this writing for?

-I’m a B2B copywriter.
-In plain English, I write SEO content for other business types.
+In plain English, I write search engine-optimised content and copy for other business types.

-I could have just said that – saved some time, but why do that when I can over-explain things?
-I blame mother.
-She gives me pointless details about mundane events, like meeting deaf Anne at Tesco:
+I apologise if I overexplained that, I blame Mother.
+She gives me endless details about mundane events, like meeting deaf Anne at Tesco:

 Deaf Anne sounds like a hedgehog.